Procedure: Radiation safety

 Researcher or Group Leader

-Checks the forms for completeness and sends the completed forms to the coordinating RSO for comments.
+Checks the forms for completeness and sends the completed forms to the Coordinating RSO for comments.

-- ARPANSA assessment is correct for:
+- ARPANSA assessment and approval is required for:

 Researcher or Group Leader

-Checks the form for completeness and sends the completed forms to the coordinating RSO for comments.
+Checks the form for completeness and sends the completed form(s) to the CRSO/CLSO for comments.

 - ASNO notification is required when:

-- New experiments involve a nuclear source purchase; or
+- new experiments involve a nuclear source purchase or

 New radiation laboratory designs